ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Room 46.md

 There is a message of where to find the sanctum keys.

-The first key found here on the furthest rank,
-The second locked tight in the vault of a bank,
+The first key found here on the furthest rank, (Found) The second locked tight in the vault of a bank,
-The third is high up, among all the clocks,
-And the fourth down below, beneath all the docks.
+The third is high up, among all the clocks, (Found) And the fourth down below, beneath all the docks.
 The fifth key is held by a king on his throne,
 The sixth in a station, left by one of your own,